Let's rally and brave the winter TOGETHER!

 4. Count a mile for every 20 mins of alternate Moderate to Vigorous Physical Activity (MVPA).
 This is just a nice rule of thumb.
 Adjust to meet your needs and remember "MILES WITH INTENTION" always.

-100 Mile Club® Coaches: Visit COACHES CORNER and share your ideas for utilizing the MILES WITH INTENTION concept during inclement weather...please!
+100 Mile Club® Coaches: Visit COACHES CORNER and explore the standards-based activities we have curated for you, and share your ideas for utilizing the MILES WITH INTENTION concept during inclement weather in our FB Group...please!
 We are ALL in this together.